 If you have a question, need more information or photographs, or would like to speak to a BSAC spokesperson please get in touch.

 Please email us or call +44(0)151 350 6201.

 BSAC fact file

-- BSAC (the British Sub-Aqua Club) is the UK national governing body for scuba diving and snorkelling.
-It has an network of clubs, run by volunteers, up and down the country and abroad.
+- BSAC (British Sub-Aqua Club) is the UK national governing body for scuba diving and snorkelling.
+It has a network of clubs, run by volunteers, up and down the country and abroad.

 - The club diving experience is at the heart of BSAC – our clubs are run by dedicated and enthusiastic members who simply love diving!
 By joining a BSAC club you are able to dive, train and participate in a full range of training and social activities as well as weekend diving trips to coastal or inland sites and diving holidays.

 - HRH, The Duke of Cambridge is BSAC’s President.
-He took over the role in 2014, continuing a family tradition – his father and grandfather were previous BSAC’s Presidents.
+He took over the role in 2014, continuing a family tradition – his father and grandfather were previous BSAC Presidents.